ThatUdeshUK/iPDb/README.md

 Download and extract a compatible release for your development platform from the `onnxruntime` GitHub [releases](https://github.com/microsoft/onnxruntime/releases/tag/v1.19.2).

-> Above link directs to the version `1.19.2` instead of the latest version as this is the version test to work (on `linux-amd64`).
+> Above link directs to the version `1.19.2` instead of the latest version as this is the version tested to work (on `linux-amd64`).

 For both of the above options, set the ONNX runtime installed path as a env variable.